skunkel99/csprag-w19-rpn/week03/homework/hw3.md

 ## Question 2
 ``` 2
-answer_to_Q2_here
+Mkdir will create the directory in the directory of the given path only if the path already exists.
+Otherwise, mkdir will quit with an error message.
+Therefore, you cannot use mkdir if the path is empty, or does not exist.
 ```

 ## Question 3
 ``` 3
-The command pwd still works after reseting the path.
-It still works because IDK.
+The command pwd still works after reseting the path. pwd is a built in command, therefore still works when there is an empty path.
+Since it is built in and not based on the environment variable, pwd still works with an empty path; however, path is an evironment variable that shows which directories the shell can search to find a command that was typed.
 ```

 ## Question 4